mochawoof/tasky/index.md

 - Being a batch file, it's easy on resources and doesn't have any dependencies.

 # How do I install it?
-Just download the `tasky.bat` batchfile from the main repository.
+Just extract the `tasky.bat` batchfile from the main repository.

 # What about Linux?
 Bash support might come later.
 If you want to port it feel free to contribute!